How are drugs designed and developed?

 - The first stage of the drug development process is drug discovery.

-- In the past, some drugs have been discovered by accident, for example, penicillin.
+- In the past, some drugs have been discovered by accident – such as penicillin.

-- Today, more systematic approaches are used, such as:
+- Today, more systematic approaches are used.
+This can include:

 - high-throughput screening: which allows scientists to test thousands of potential targets with thousands of diverse chemical compounds to identify a new drug-target combination.